malejandrosan/Markdown/README.md

 You can develop for LibreOffice in one of two ways, one recommended and one much less so.
 First the somewhat less recommended way: it is possible to use the SDK to develop an extension, for which you can read the [API docs][1] and [Developers Guide][2].
 This re-uses the (extremely generic) UNO APIs that are also used by macro scripting in StarBasic.

+The best way to add a generally useful feature to LibreOffice is to work on the code base however.
+Overall this way makes it easier to compile and build your code, it avoids any arbitrary limitations of our scripting APIs, and in general is far more simple and intuitive - if you are a reasonably able C++ programmer.

+## The Build Chain and Runtime Baselines

+These are the current minimal operating system and compiler versions to run and compile LibreOffice, also used by the TDF builds:

+- Windows:
+    - Runtime: Windows 10
+    - Build: Cygwin + Visual Studio 2019 version 16.10
+-
+-
+-
+-

 [1]: https://api.libreoffice.org/
 [2]: https://wiki.documentfoundation.org/Documentation/DevGuide